Adrian Hanauer

 Adrian Hanauer (born February 7, 1966) is an American businessman and majority owner of Seattle Sounders FC of Major League Soccer.
-He is also one of the minority owners of the Seattle Kraken of the National Hockey League, and a former minority owner of Reign FC, a team in the National Women's Soccer League now known as OL Reign.
+He is also one of the minority owners of the Seattle Kraken of the National Hockey League and the governor of Seattle Reign FC, a National Women's Soccer League team that the Sounders co-own with the Carlyle Group.